 Abir was a part of the Soho Theatre Writers' Lab 2023 - 2024 cohort, in which he'd written his first full-length play, 'BHAIJAAN'., which explore toxic masculinity within the South Asian and Muslim communities.
 The play first debuted at the Hope Theatre in 2025 and sold out on both nights.
 It received rave reviews and was described as a "gritty and compelling story" that was "deeply heartbreaking and essential."
+It was also shortlisted for Soho Theatre's 2024 Tony Craze Award.

 His Pilot script 'MILQUETOAST' (previously titled 'Chosen Family') was nominated for the All3Media New Script Award at the 2022 New Voice Awards ceremony, making the top 10 shortlist, as well as making the top 10% in the BBC Drama Script Room 2023 and the top 22% at the Outfest Screenwriting Lab 2022.